 fbpx

 When someone passes away, the emotional toll can feel overwhelming.
-On top of grief, you may be left negotiating medical bills after death.
-These bills are often unexpected and can seem confusing or even unfair, especially when you’re trying to handle them while managing estate matters.
+On top of grief, you may be left facing unexpected medical bills.
+These bills can often seem confusing or even unfair, especially when you’re trying to handle them while managing estate matters.

 In North Carolina, we follow state probate laws, which lay out the process for handling a deceased person’s medical debt.
 Let’s walk through how this process works so you’ll know what to expect and where to start.